 We have established that this lens is not close to class-leading in regards to its max aperture opening.
 Generally expected is that lenses are not as sharp at their wide-open apertures as they are when stopped down one or two stops.
 A moderately wide max aperture lens that needs stopped down for adequate sharpness is significantly less versatile.
 Fortunately, this lens is sharp wide-open and the primary reason to stop down is to gain depth of field.

 In the center of the frame, this lens is very sharp at f/2.8 and with some contrast and resolution increase at f/4, it becomes razor sharp.
 In general, lenses are not as sharp in the periphery where light rays must be bent more strongly than they are in the center.
 While this lens fits that description, the difference is quite minimal.
 This lens has very good full-frame corner sharpness at f/2.8, stopping down to f/4 brings on really nice corner sharpness, and extreme corners are very impressive at f/5.6.

 I'll next share some real-world examples.
 Below you will find sets of 100% resolution center of the frame crops captured in uncompressed RAW format using a Sony a7R III.
-The images were processed in Capture One using the Natural Clarity method with the sharpening amount set to only "30" on a 0-1000 scale (note that even modestly-high sharpness settings are destructive to image details and hide the true characteristics of a lens).
+The images were processed in Capture One using the Natural Clarity method with the sharpening amount set to only "30" on a 0-1000 scale (Note that images from most cameras require some level of sharpening but too-high sharpness settings are destructive to image details and hide the deficiencies of a lens).